ZBR8714/Marvel-Rivals-Ult-Tracker/README.md

 1. Press the **Windows Key** and type `cmd`, then press Enter.
 This will open the Command Prompt.
 2. Now, we need to tell the Command Prompt to look inside the project folder you unzipped.
 Type `cd` followed by a space.
 3. Drag the project folder from your File Explorer and drop it directly into the Command Prompt window.
 It will paste the full path.
-Your command should look something like this: `cd C:\Users\YourName\Downloads\Marvel-Rivals-Tracker-main`
+Your command should look something like this: `cd C:\Users\YourName\Downloads\Marvel-Rivals-Ult-Tracker-main`
 4. Press **Enter**.
 5. Now that you're in the correct folder, copy and paste the following command into the Command Prompt and press **Enter**:
     ```